The Age of Surveillance Capitalism: Premise

 Furthermore, Zuboff writes, the freedom allotted to tech companies comes from the idea that "surveillance capitalism does not abandon established capitalist 'laws' such as competitive production, profit maximization, productivity and growth", as they are principles any business in a capitalistic society should aim to excel in, in order to be competitive.
 Zuboff claims in an article that "new logic accumulation … introduces its own laws of motion".
 In other words, this is a new phenomenon in capitalistic operations that should be treated as such and be instilled with its own specific restrictions and limitations.
 Lastly, as invasive as platforms have been in terms of accumulating information, they have also led to what is now called a "sharing economy", Van Dijck (2018) in which digital information can be obtained by individuals carrying out their own surveillance capitalism through the aid of platforms themselves.
 Thus "individuals can greatly benefit from this transformation because it empowers them to set up business", Van Dijck (2018).
 Small businesses will also benefit in potentially growing faster than they would have without knowing consumer demands and wants but would need to pay corporations for access to knowledge.
 This leaves surveillance capitalism as an exceptionally useful tool for businesses, but also an invasion of privacy to users who do not want their private experience to be owned by a company.

 Reception

+The Financial Times called the book a "masterwork of original thinking and research".
 The New Yorker listed The Age of Surveillance Capitalism as one of its top non-fiction books of 2019.

-The 44th President of the United States Barack Obama also listed it as one of his favourite books of 2019, which journalism researcher Avi Asher-Schapiro noted as an interesting choice, given that the book heavily criticises the revolving door of personnel between Google and the Obama Administration and the use of surveillance data by the 2008 and 2012 Obama campaigns to target voters.
+Former US President Barack Obama also listed it as one of his favorite books of 2019, a fact which journalism researcher Avi Ascher-Shapiro found noteworthy, given that the book is critical of the revolving door of personnel between Google and his administration, as well as his presidential campaigns employing surveillance data to target voters.

-Sam DiBella, writing for the LSE Blog, criticised the book's approach which could "inspire paralysis rather than praxis when it comes to forging collective action to counter systematic corporate surveillance."
+Sam DiBella, writing for the LSE Blog, criticised the book, feeling its approach could "inspire paralysis rather than praxis when it comes to forging collective action to counter systematic corporate surveillance."

-The Financial Times called the book a "masterwork of original thinking and research".